 In this large painting, Georges Seurat depicted people relaxing in a suburban park on an island in the Seine River called La Grande Jatte.
 It may be just an ordinary day with ordinary people.
 The cast comprised three dogs, eight boats, and 48 people as they congregated for a Sunday afternoon in the sunny park.
-But, the titular locale was a favorite of prowling prostitutes, so some historians suspect that fish are not what the fishing-pole-toting woman on the left is hoping to hook.
+But, the titular locale was a favorite of prowling sex workers, so some historians suspect that fish are not what the fishing pole-toting woman on the left is hoping to hook.
 The same speculation has emerged around the lady on the right, with a monkey on a leash and a man on her arm.

-It is the most famous example of the use of highly systematic and “scientific” technique, subsequently called Pointillism.
+It is the most famous example of the use of a highly systematic and “scientific” technique, subsequently called Pointillism.
 It relies on the ability of the eye and mind of the viewer to blend the color spots into a fuller range of tones.
 Seurat himself preferred to call his technique “chromo-luminarism,” a term he felt better stressed its focus on color and light.

-What inspired the master?
+What Inspired the Master?

-“The Panathenaeans of Phidias formed a procession.
-I want to make modern people, in their essential traits, move about as they do on those friezes, and place them on canvases organized by harmonies of color.”
+The Panathenaeans of Phidias formed a procession.
+I want to make modern people, in their essential traits, move about as they do on those friezes, and place them on canvases organized by harmonies of color.

 It took more than two years for Seurat to complete the painting.
 When completed, the artist was only 26 years old!
 Seurat worked on it in several campaigns and started with almost 60 sketches.
 Then, he started painting.
 This sketch, one of the earliest, would have been painted in the open air at La Grande Jatte:

-Known as croquetons—literally ‘sketchettes’—Seurat’s studies were all made on small wooden panels.
+Known as croquetons—literally “sketchettes”—Seurat’s studies were all made on small wooden panels.
 Extraordinarily proud of them, he hung many in his studio.
 He also exhibited them regularly, demonstrating the significance he felt they had in his oeuvre.
-Seurat called the panels his ‘constant joy.’
+Seurat called the panels his “constant joy.”

 In 1899 Seurat re-stretched its canvas to allow for room to paint a border made up of red, orange, and blue dots.
-It was supposed to make the whole concept of Pointillism more visible, as well as putting the painting into a white frame.
+It was supposed to make the whole concept of Pointillism more visible, as well as put the painting into a white frame.
 Unfortunately, Seurat employed a then-new pigment, a zinc chromate yellow that he hoped would properly capture the highlights of the park’s green grass.
 But for years this pigment has been undergoing a chemical reaction that began turning it brown even in Seurat’s lifetime.

 Seurat died in 1891 and this magnificent work was largely unseen for the next 30 years.
-The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on the Island of La Grande Jatte —1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.
+The opportunity to view the historic painting returned in 1924 when art lover Frederic Clay Bartlett purchased A Sunday on the Island of La Grande Jatte in 1884 and loaned it indefinitely to the Art Institute of Chicago, where it remains until this day.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.